From Lab to Factory: What Physical AI Systems Actually Need

 Six months later, the pilot is struggling.
 The robot fails on objects that look slightly different from the training data.
 The lighting changes throughout the day cause perception errors.
 Integration with the warehouse management system took three months longer than expected.
 The maintenance team can't diagnose failures.

-This is the lab-to-factory gap: the difference between systems that work in controlled research environments and systems that operate in production facilities.
+This is the lab-to-factory gap: The difference between systems that work in controlled research environments and systems that operate in production facilities.
 Closing this gap requires understanding what production environments actually demand — requirements that research environments don't impose.

 Why do physical AI systems fail in production?